-Central Primary believes that all pupils should be respected and valued as per our own school values.
+Central Primary believes that all pupils should be respected and valued as shown in our own school values.

 Some children require support that is additional or different from that made for their peers.
 It may take the form of additional support in school or require involvement of specialist staff or support services.

-Our School has a Special Educational Needs Co-ordinator (SENCO) who is responsible for the management of provision and/ or support for identified pupils with SEND.
-She will also coach and support teachers and other staff to enable them to provide appropriate assessment and focussed provision for children in their class with SEND.
+Our school has a Special Educational Needs Co-ordinator (SENCO) who is responsible for the management of provision and/ or support for identified pupils with SEND.
+He will also coach and support teachers and other staff to enable them to provide appropriate assessment and focused provision for children in their class with SEND.

 All teachers are teachers of SEND pupils and as such provide quality first teaching which takes account of the particular individual needs of pupils with SEND within the classroom.

-The new ‘Draft Code of Practice’ (Oct 2013) states that there are four main areas which cover Special Educational Needs.
-These areas are:
+The national SEND Code of Practice 2015 states that there are four main areas of need:

 Communication and Interaction

 Attention / Interaction skills: May have difficulties ignoring distractions.
 Need reminders to keep attention.
 May need regular prompts to stay on task.
 May need individualised motivation in order to complete tasks.
 Difficulty attending in whole class.
 Interaction will not always be appropriate.
 May have peer relationship difficulties.
 May not be able to initiate or maintain a conversation.